anbox-cloud/discourse-docs/howto/stream/access.md

 Similarly to [AMS](https://discourse.ubuntu.com/t/about-ams/24321), the Stream Gateway (see [About application streaming](https://discourse.ubuntu.com/t/streaming-android-applications/17769) for more information) exposes its API over an HTTP interface.
 Clients can be anything from the provided web dashboard to any custom client you develop.

+[note type="information" status="Note"]To access the Stream Gateway, make sure that its HTTP API is exposed.
+This is the default configuration.[/note]

 ## Service accounts

 All calls to the Stream Gateway must be authenticated.
 Authentication takes the form of a single token per client you must embed in your requests.